 3. I suggest buying a firm white fish for this recipe.
 I have used an Indian carp (rohu) which I was very lucky to find in my local ethnic store.

 Fish like tilapia or red snapper fillet goes very well to make this recipe.

-4. It is difficult to grind cashew kernels into paste unless you have a good blender like this Ninja Compact food processor that makes the job so much easier.
+4. It is difficult to grind cashew kernels and poppy seeds into paste unless you have a good blender like this Ninja Compact food processor that makes the job so much easier.

 You can instead use powdered almond and mix it with 1/4 cup water and 2 tbsp cream.

 5. Unlike most Indian dishes which require you to cook onions until it reaches golden brown in colour, you only need to saute the onions for 5 -7 mins until the raw smell goes away.

 6. Always add 2 tbsp of water while frying cashew or any nut paste from time to time to prevent it from sticking to the bottom of the pan.